 "Yes; I know that, mamma.
 I mean if I should win them."
 "I have written down all the pronouns," said Herbert; "at least, I think so.
 Look mamma, if you please, and see if I have missed any."
 He then read the words he had written on his slate, which were these:-'It, they, I, we, they, he, they."
 "These are quite right, Herbert; now write under each pronoun, whether it is first, second, or third person, and also whether it is singular or plural; and in the meantime, Fanny can look out her pronouns."
-Herbert set to work in the full hope of earning a new pencil; while Fanny read as follows:--- glass you may see a lady in it; she is waving her handkerchief to the people below."
+Herbert set to work in the full hope of earning a new pencil; while Fanny read as follows:-

+"What are all those people doing there?
+They are looking at the balloon; we will stop and look too.
+How steadily it is ascending towards the clouds; through this glass you may see a lady in it; she is waving her handkerchief to the people below."
 When Fanny had read this, she took her slate, and reading the words again, to find out the pronouns, wrote them down as she came to them, thus:-They, we, it you, it, she.
 "Are these all right, mamma:" said she.

 "Yes, my dear; perfectly right.
 Now, you may put the numbers and persons to them, while I attend to Herbert, who, I see, has his slate ready."
-Herbert gave the slate to his mamma, who read that which he had written, as follows: it, they, Ι, third person, singular. third person, plural. first person, singular. we, they, he, first person, plural. third person, plural. third person, singular.
+Herbert gave the slate to his mamma, who read that which he had written, as follows: it, they, I, third person, third person, first person, singular. we, they, he, first person, third person, third person, plural. plural. plural. singular.